 Although the oil on our skin helps protect it and fight signs of aging, many people suffer from an excess of oil.
 We often picture teenagers having this problem, but it can affect people of all ages and cause blemishes, pimples, and other problems.
 There are different types of products and treatments to help with oily skin.

 If you have oily skin, you know it.
 Your skin gets greasy, your makeup melts off, and you’re likely prone to breakouts, too.
 But do you find yourself asking, “Why is my skin so oily?”
 Well, this is an important question; in order to take care of your skin, it’s important to know the oily skin causes that are behind your main skincare concern.
+If you have a hard time figuring it out, please consult a dermatologist.
+This person will be able to help you and guide you!

 How to treat oily skin: 10 do’s and don’ts from dermatologists